didof/didof-blog/content/react/_shots/post2.md

 ---
-title: Vue is Cool!
+title: React is also Cool!
 shortDescription: And here 10 reasons why
 description: Learning how to use this new custom hook of mine
-color: green
+color: red
-thumbnailLowRes: monke/monke1.png
+thumbnailLowRes: monke/monke2.png
-thumbnailHighRes: monke/monke1.png
+thumbnailHighRes: monke/monke2.png
 ---

 Introduction